Rotten and pocket boroughs: Background

-A parliamentary borough was a town or former town that had been incorporated under a royal charter, giving it the right to send two elected burgesses as Members of Parliament (MPs) to the House of Commons.
-It was not unusual for the physical boundary of the settlement to change as the town developed or contracted over time, for example due to changes in its trade and industry, so that the boundaries of the parliamentary borough and of the physical settlement were no longer the same.
+A parliamentary borough was a town or former town whose status could be created through a royal charter, giving it the right to return representatives (burgesses) to the House of Commons.
+It was not unusual for the physical boundary of the settlement to change as the town developed or contracted, so that the boundaries of the parliamentary borough and of the physical settlement were no longer the same.